- Get Involved

 Jeff spent part of his youth in New Mexico before moving to Boise in 1980.
 Jeff finished college at the University of Oregon before graduating from Washington State University’s School of Veterinary Medicine.

 Outside of work, Jeff spends much of his time with family as his parents and daughter, Sarah, still reside in the Boise region.
-Jeff and his wife, Melissa, are the proud parents of two dogs (Widget and Fritz) and a cat (Orangey).
-When Jeff has the opportunity to get away, he’s out camping, hiking, running, fishing, etc.…basically most anything outdoors.
+Jeff and his wife, Melissa, are the proud parents of three dogs (Helga, Widget, and Fritz) and a cat (Orangey).
+When Jeff has the opportunity to get away, he’s out camping, hiking, running, fishing, etc.…nearly most anything outdoors.

 Human Resources Manager